cockpit-project/cockpit/test/selenium/README.md

 # Selenium tests using Avocado

-These use [seleniumlib.py](https://github.com/cockpit-project/cockpit/blob/master/test/avocado/testlib_avocado/seleniumlib.py) wrappers around [selenium](https://www.seleniumhq.org/)
+These use [seleniumlib.py](https://github.com/cockpit-project/cockpit/blob/master/test/selenium/testlib_avocado/seleniumlib.py) wrappers around [selenium](https://www.seleniumhq.org/)

 Libraries are accessible in [testlib_avocado module](./testlib_avocado).

 ## How to run tests

-The default way to run avocado tests is to use the [testing images](https://github.com/cockpit-project/cockpit/blob/master/bots/images/) that CI uses and test cockpit installation inside a test VM.
+The default way to run selenium tests is to use the [testing images](https://github.com/cockpit-project/cockpit/blob/master/bots/images/) that CI uses and test cockpit installation inside a test VM.

 Currently, these tests run on Fedora 30.
 Other images don't have selenium and avocado installed.